twopetersens/Stock_Analysis/README.md

 # Overview of VBA Refactor Coding

-The purpose of the VBA Refactor project was to streamline the stock analysis code used to analyze stock volumn and return for multiple years.
-Another purpose of refactoring the VBA code was to see if a code with less commands would result in faster calculation.
+The purpose of the VBA Refactor project was to streamline the stock analysis code by reducing the number of lines needed to calculate the volume and ROR on multiple stocks, across multiple years.
+By reducing the number of lines of code needed, there was also the expectation that the amount of time needed to calculate volume and ROR would be reduced.

   ## Results of Analysis